ALTOS DE CHAVÓN

 1) Rent or hire a car to get to Casa de de Campo Resort & Villas, you will be required to pay a US$25.00-entrance fee, per person, at the main entrance and the entrance near the La Romana International Airport.
 Visitors must show ID and Passport.

-2) Contact your travel agent or tour operator, and request a visit to Altos de Chavon, either on a private tour or a combined excursion to one of the many available activities in the area.
+2) Contact the hotel or tour operator, and request a visit to Altos de Chavon, either on a private tour or a combined excursion to one of the many available activities in the area.